idilsulo/nn-driving/README.md

 MPC helps us to retrieve steering angles with respect to all camera positions.
 If `GT Trajectory` will be used for training, then one can directly execute MPC across the data collected from the simulator.

 If it is desired to train our `VO + Synthesized` method, then it is required to first execute the visual odometry component.
 For this, please refer to [here](orb-slam2/README.md).
 This will output the trajectories for each camera position.
-In order to bring them into the required data format to execute MPC, we provide [this](orb-slam2/pose_processing.py) script.

 ### Model Predictive Control - MPC (Offline mode / without running CARLA Simulator)